Stele of Amennakhte

 goddesses is identified in the vertical text in front of her.

-Each is wearing a modius surmounted by the bovine horns and
+Both are wearing a modius crown surmounted by the bovine

-the solar disc on her head.
-Meretseger is holding a
+horns and the solar disc on her head.
+Meretseger is holding

 Height: 43 cm